dgafdev/nfgcoin/INSTALL.md

-Building Hanacoin
+Building NFGcoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Hanacoin Core reference implementation of Hanacoin.
+See doc/build-*.md for instructions on building the various elements of the NFGcoin Core reference implementation of NFGcoin.